pnp/sp-dev-fx-webparts/samples/react-pages-hierarchy/README.md

+---
+page_type: sample
+products:
+- office-sp
+languages:
+- javascript
+- typescript
+extensions:
+  contentType: samples
+  technologies:
+  - SharePoint Framework
+  - React
+  createdDate: 04/30/2020 12:00:00 AM
+---

 # React Pages Hierarchy

 ## Summary

-This web part allows users to create a faux page hierarchy in their pages library and use it for page to page navigation.
+This web part allows users to create a faux page hierarchy in their pages library and use it for page-to-page navigation.
 It will ask you to create a page parent property on first use which is then used by the web part to either show a breadcrumb of the current pages ancestors or buttons for the pages children.

 ![Page Navigator](./assets/PagesHierarchy.gif)